 - Promote and learn from the diversity among our faculty, staff, other students, and alumni in terms of background, experience, and thought.

-To help students fit graduate school into their daily life, Milken Institute SPH provides flexible course offerings, which allows Health Promotion students to take up to 15 credits online.
+To help students fit graduate school into their daily life, Milken Institute SPH provides flexible course offerings, which allows Health Policy students to take up to 15 credits online.

 There are no specific prerequisites for entering the Health Policy master’s program, other than a bachelor’s degree or higher degree.
 This program is a good fit for anyone with an interest in improving human health.
 Students who are especially interested in working with diverse populations and those who wish to study broad categories of health policy are great candidates for this MPH in Health Policy.